TheSiddharthmina/URL-Shortner/README.md

 # URL Shortener 🔗

-Welcome to the **URL Shortener** project! which I developed under Froentend Mentor Project .
+Welcome to the **URL Shortener** project! which I developed under Frontend Mentor Project .
 This web application allows users to easily create short URLs from long web addresses using JSON-based data handling for URL storage and management.

 ## 🌟 Features